medo64/Summae/README.md

 * `/sha256`:    Calculations are done using SHA-256 hashing algorithm.
 * `/sha384`:    Calculations are done using SHA-384 hashing algorithm.
 * `/sha512`:    Calculations are done using SHA-512 hashing algorithm.
-* `/filename`:  Specifies name of file or files on which calculations are to be done.
+* `filename`:   Specifies name of file or files on which calculations are to be done.

+If multiple methods are specified, all calculations are done in parallel and disk access is done only once regardless of number of algorithms selected.

+If more than one file is specified, calculation will be done in parallel.

+##### Sum.exe

+All command-line parameters are same as for Summae.exe.

+Calculations are done in a serialized fashion, i.e. one file after the other.

 If hashing method is not specified, SHA-1 is used.
-If multiple methods are specified, all calculations are serialized in one thread and disk access is done only one time regardless of selected number of algorithms.
+If multiple methods are specified, all calculations are done in parallel and disk access is done only once regardless of number of algorithms selected.

-If more than one file is specified, calculations for additional files will be done in a new instance.

-##### Exit codes
+###### Exit codes

 * `0`: Execution completed successfuly.
 * `1`: File name not specified.
 * `2`: File access exception.

-#### Sum.exe

-All command-line parameters are same as for SummaeExecutor.exe.
-Only difference in behaviour comes when multiple files are passed as parameter.
-While SummaeExecutor.exe will create new instance for each file, Sum.exe will do calculations one after another in same instance.

-#### SummaeSettings.exe

-This executable is used by Summae.exe for setting options that need administrative priviledges.
-Command-line parameters are undefined and they can (and probably will) change from version to version.